loudifier/chirplab/ROADMAP.md

     - [x] Raw, fixed window, and adaptive windowing modes
     - [ ] Fixed window impulse response/energy time curve visualizer GUI
     - [ ] Option for windowing GUI elements to express times in distance (probably only meters for simplicity)
+    - [ ] Option to output dB normalized to a set frequency
 - [x] Harmonic Distortion
     - [ ] Option to set fundamental frequency response measurement parameters (e.g. use raw or fixed window for faster processing)
     - [ ] Experiment with adaptive windowing and/or add parameters for harmonic impulse windowing (likely very slow)